asthomp/Stoplight-Bot/README.md

 The project needs several dependencies in order to run.
 Type `pip install -r requirements.txt` to install the requirements listed in `requirements.txt`.

+You'll need to be able to install [Discord.py version 2.1.0](https://pypi.org/project/discord.py/) for the project to run.

 ### Setup Bot Credentials